 - Or do you prefer more natural highs?
 Hike Joshua Tree’s scenic trails or get lost in Anza-Borrego’s twisting slot canyons.

 If none of these exhilarate you, the happiest place on earth surely will – SoCal is home to Disneyland, the world’s most famous amusement park.

 - Going (Formerly Scott's Cheap Flights): Get cheap flights emailed directly to your inbox for free.
 Try Now for Free

 - GetYourGuide: See more of every city by taking local tours and experiences.
 Find a Cheap Tour

 - Skyscanner: Home to the easiest and most efficient way to book anything, including flights, cars, hotels and more.
 Search Now

-- World Nomads: Need to protect yourself and your trip?
-Use World Nomads for affordable travel insurance.
+- SafetyWing: Need to protect yourself and your trip?
+Use SafetyWing for affordable travel insurance and travel medical insurance.
 Protect Your Trip

 PRO TIP: At the cost of incredible sights and year-round sunshine, Southern California cities are not cheap.

 Best Places to Visit in Southern California & Things to do